Latent Exploration for Reinforcement Learning: Experiments

-In the \emph{reach} and in the challenging \emph{object manipulation} tasks (Reorient, Baoding and Pen), where the policy network has to control a complex hand model with 39 muscles and receives an observation with more than 100 values, Lattice consistently outperforms the baselines (Fig.~\ref{fig:myosuite_curves} and Appendix~\ref{appendix:result_tables}).
-In contrast, in the \emph{pose} tasks PPO performs comparably or better than Lattice-PPO (Fig.~\ref{fig:myosuite_curves} and Appendix~\ref{appendix:result_tables}).
-Those tasks define dense target states and, perhaps, exploration and coordination is less important (cf. Fig~\ref{fig:energy_reward}).
 Interestingly, focusing action noise in the task-relevant space allows Lattice to avoid activating muscles unnecessarily, leading to conspicuous energy saving in the manipulation and reaching tasks (Fig.~\ref{fig:energy_reward}).
-In \emph{reach} and \emph{object manipulation} tasks, Lattice-PPO achieves better reward at lower energy cost.
+In \emph{reach} and \emph{object manipulation}, Lattice-PPO achieves better reward at lower energy cost.
 We speculate that injecting correlated noise across muscle activations improves exploration in the space of task-relevant body poses and facilitates the discovery of efficient, coordinated movements.
 We tested this hypothesis next.